622- American History

 2. Research the topic using secondary sources.
 Due: TBA

-Submit 25 facts with background information and sources.
+Submit a one page report with background information and sources.
 You will be provided with a handout for this section.

 a.
 Your textbook is a good place to start.

 b.
 Use our library to check out books.

 c.
 Obviously the Internet is another good source.